 - Rock Smacker- Construct 3 Tutorial by Vimlark

-Visual programming blocks are all well and good, but there is another way with a newer free coding resource.
+Visual programming blocks are all well and good when looking for a “learn to code for kids” solution, but there is another way with a newer free coding resource.
 In enters Unity Playground – a 2D framework for building physics-based games in the popular Unity engine.
 Instead of visual coding blocks, Unity Playground tries to take coding more out of the mix entirely.
 The framework focuses a lot more on how to combine functionality and data manipulation to create a cohesive game experience.

 Additionally, Unity Playground is used right within the Unity engine.
 As such, kids can use it to transition to using the Unity engine regularly with C# coding.